David Perlstein, MD, MBA, FAAP

 - Where can people find more information about herpangina?

 - Find a local Doctor in your town

+The entire duration of the illness is usually three to six days.
 The prognosis is usually excellent.
-This is a self-limited syndrome which resolves on its own after a week or so.
-Very rarely, younger patients may refuse to drink or eat and will require intravenous hydration.
+Very rarely, younger patients may refuse to drink or eat and will require intravenous fluids for hydration.
 It is important to manage a young child's pain to prevent this from occurring.
 In addition, enteroviral infections can also cause viral or aseptic meningitis, but even these patients usually recover fully.

 Prevention of herpangina is dependent upon good hygiene and avoidance with individuals infected with coxsackievirus.
 This is easier said than done, since as mentioned earlier, 50% of infected individuals remain asymptomatic.
 There is no vaccine.

 Where can people find more information about herpangina?